Kawkaawaa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-3-strspn.c contains a function that gets the length of a prefixbsubstring 4-strpbrk.c contains a function that searches a string for any of a set of bytes 5-strstr.c contains a function that locates a substring
+3-strspn.c contains a function that gets the length of a prefixbsubstring 4-strpbrk.c contains a function that searches a string for any of a set of bytes 5-strstr.c contains a function that locates a substring 6-print_chessboard.c conatins a function that prints a chessboard